dbt-labs/docs.getdbt.com/website/docs/docs/collaborate/access-from-dbt-cloud.md

 Access dbt Explorer from other features and products inside dbt Cloud, ensuring you have a seamless experience navigating between resources and lineage in your project.
 </p>

-This guide explains how to access dbt Explorer from various dbt Cloud features, including the dbt Cloud IDE, jobs, and other areas.
-While the primary way to access dbt Explorer is through the **Explore** link in the navigation, you can also access it from other dbt Cloud features.
+This page explains how to access dbt Explorer from various dbt Cloud features, including the dbt Cloud IDE and jobs.
+While the primary way to navigate to dbt Explorer is through the **Explore** link in the navigation, you can also access it from other dbt Cloud features.

 ### dbt Cloud IDE
 You can enhance your project navigation and editing experience by directly accessing resources from the [dbt Cloud IDE](/docs/cloud/dbt-cloud-ide/develop-in-the-cloud) to dbt Explorer for model, seed, or snapshot files.
 This workflow offers a seamless transition between the IDE and Explorer, allowing you to quickly view and interact with your project's metadata and lineage.